PATRIC3/p3_docs/docroot/user_guides/other/msa_viewer.md

 # Mulitiple Sequence Alignment Viewer

 ## Overview
 The Multiple Sequence Alignment (MSA) Viewer provides an interactive visualization of a nucleic acid or amino acid multiple sequence alignment with a linked interactive tree viewer.
+Results presented in the MSA Viewer are generated using FastTree (Price 2009) and Gblocks (Castresana 2002), and Muscle (Edgar 2004).

 ### See also
   * [Features Tab](../organisms_taxon/features.html)